Living room in Brisa Alacant apartment in Gran Alacant

 Owner of Brisa Alacant

-Owner of the Brisa Alacant long-term rental apartment since 2023, I regularly visit Costa Blanca and know the region from personal experience.
+Owner of the Brisa Alacant apartment since 2023, I regularly visit Costa Blanca and know the region from personal experience.
 All the places described on this blog I have visited myself — photos and tips come from my own visits.
 I help guests discover the best attractions in the Alicante region.

 Gran Alacant, Costa BlancaOwner since 2023Last visited: